Bayes Model Selection with Path Sampling: Factor Models and Other Examples: Appendix

 \section{Appendix}

-\subsection{Other methods}
+\subsection{Other Methods}

-\subsubsection{Importance Sampling}
+\subsubsection{Importance sampling}

-Suppose we have two densities proportional to two functions $f(x)$ and $g(x)$, which are feasible to evaluate at every x, but one of the distributions, say the one induced by f(x), is not easy to sample.
-Then the importance sampling (IS) estimate of the ratio of normalizing constants is based on m independent draws $x_1,\ldots,x_m$ generated from the distribution defined by g(x).
+Suppose we have two densities proportional to two functions $f(x)$ and $g(x)$, which are feasible to evaluate at every $x$, but one of the distributions, say, the one induced by $f(x)$, is not easy to sample.
+Then the importance sampling (IS) estimate of the ratio of normalizing constants is based on m independent draws $x_1,\ldots,x_m$ generated from the distribution defined by $g(x)$.
 We first compute the importance weights $w_i=\frac{f(x_i)}{g(x_i)}$ and then define the IS estimate: